yeetengang/Robotics-HomeServiceRobot/README.md

 2. amcl_demo.launch to localize turtlebot with my previously generated map file.
 3. home_service_rviz.launch which will take my Rviz configuration to have better view of pick-up zone and drop-off zone.
 4. add_markers node with add_markers_time.cpp function, pick-up drop-off location params are defined in marker_config.yaml file.

-add_markers_time.cpp include function to spawn marker at pick-up location for 5 seconds.
-Then, hide the marker for another 5 seconds to simulate item being picked up.
-Finally, re-spawn the marker at drop-off location to simulate item being dropped off at drop-off point.

 ## Home Service Robot
 Simulate full home service robot which will autonomously navigate to pick up zone, pick up item, navigate to drop off point, and drop the item at drop-off point: